Khaoulabah/UWB-Hacks-the-cloud/README.md

 **Issues** : the application is not finished yet.
 And as I said, this hackathon gave me the boost to start and I will finish it afterward.

 **Bugs** : no bugs till now.
 All bugs are fixed.
-Hopefully no more bugs 😊
+Hopefully no more bugs.

 **Future work** : The main features for the MVP are working.
 However, I have big ambitions for this project.
 Here are some of the features I think of adding: